shallowgator/english-for-designers/03-content-first/index.md

     - [Writing](english-for-designers/01-one-word/index.md)
     - [About](about.md)

-## Howdy, round these parts I'm known (or unknown) as Matúš (or Matthew) and I'm mainly an illustrator but I have a lot of curiosity and wide and shifting focus (at the moment moonlighting as a private detective).
+## Howdy, round these parts I'm known (or unknown) as Matúš (or Matthew).
+I'm mainly an illustrator but I have a lot of curiosity and wide and shifting focus (at the moment moonlighting as a private detective).

 I also dabble in 3D, VFX, video editing, poetry/writing and playing/producing/recording music.
 I harbor deep admiration, fascination and enthusiasm for all kinds of creative endeavors.
 If you'd fancy more info: [smack me](about.md).